 By bus, the journey will be longer but cheaper, so you might want to consider stopping somewhere else on the way.
 A combination of RegioJet and FlixBus is the way to go; just check for the most up-to-date schedules to plan where to stop and break up the journey.
 Alternatively, you can use the DFDS ferry from Dover to Calais and then continue your journey by bus on the mainland.

 Graz’s relatively small airport (GRZ: Flughafen Graz) doesn’t have too many international connections, mainly servicing cities in Germany and The Netherlands, meaning a connecting flight with Lufthansa or KLM is likely if you want to travel by air.
 Direct flights between London are not currently listed on the 2023 schedule.
 Affordable and quick buses and trains connect the airport to the city.

 Graz has good train connections with neighbouring countries and nearby cities.
-For example, I travelled to Graz by train from the Czech Republic and departed on a night train to Italy, connecting via nearby Bruck/Mur.
+For example, I travelled to Graz by train from South Bohemia, Czech Republic and departed on a night train to Italy, connecting via nearby Bruck/Mur.

 How to get around Graz

 Getting around Graz is a breeze.
 It’s a relatively compact city and easily explored on foot.
 The only steep part of the city you’ll encounter is when climbing to the Schlossberg, though there is an elevator up and even a slide down.